A visit to Cougal Cascades in Currumbin Valley is low-key one of the best adventures to be had on the Gold Coast!

 WHAT TO EXPECT

 The best thing about this location is that there is not just one attraction to see when venturing here.
-There are lots of things to see and do during your visit which is suitable for people of all sorts and all ages!
+There are lots of things to see and do during your visit which are suitable for people of all sorts and all ages!

 Here’s a quick overview of fun things to do at Cougal Cascades: